Does Hair Dye Increase Your Risk of Cancer?

 When reviewing any research results, it’s critical to know what sort of hair dye these studies are looking at.
 The majority of them are inspecting permanent hair dye, which uses ammonia to change someone’s natural hair color and can last for months at a time.
 In contrast, semi-permanent hair dye doesn’t use ammonia, but it fades much more quickly, usually within four to 12 washes.

 Natural hair dye, another popular option, tends to use fewer chemicals, but it isn’t fully chemical-free.
-Additionally, natural dyes tend not to last as long or be as vibrant as conventional dyes, which means some users may end up dyeing their hair more frequently to keep up their new color.
+Additionally, natural dyes tend not to last as long or be as vibrant as conventional dyes, which means users may end up dyeing their hair more frequently to maintain their color.

 What Does the Science Say?

-Over the decades, researchers have gotten conflicting results in the quest to figure out if different hair dyes, especially permanent dyes, increase someone’s risk of cancer.
+The quest for answers to whether different hair dyes, especially permanent dyes, increase someone’s risk of cancer, has yielded conflicting results.
 Because there are so many types of dyes and over 5,000 different chemicals in dyes across the board, it’s hard to isolate products and figure out the specific health effects of individual chemicals.

 The study concluded that hair dye users did not have an overall higher cancer risk or risk of cancer-related death than non-dye users.
 However, there were a few irregularities.
 Long-term hair dye users had a slightly higher risk of basal cell carcinoma, which is the most common type of skin cancer.
 Specific ovarian and breast cancers were also more likely in hair dye users.

-That said, researchers were quick to point out that more work would need to shed light on these associations to see if they were in fact related.
-The survey data, which was taken from the larger Nurses’ Health Study, also focused mostly on white female nurses, so the results aren’t as conclusive for men or people of other races.
+That said, researchers were quick to point out that more work would be needed in order to shed light on these associations and see if they were, in fact, related.
+The survey data, which was taken from the larger Nurses’ Health Study, also focused mostly on white female nurses, so the results aren’t as conclusive for men or people of color.
 Moreover, the original survey didn’t go into detail about the individual permanent dye products used, and some respondents could’ve mistaken their semi-permanent or natural dye for a permanent one.